DevoUmair/wikipedia-graph-rag/readme.md

 - Keep secrets out of source control.
 Use env vars or a local `config.py`.
 - Extend `data_pipeline` to add new ingestion sources or replace the graph backend in `graph_client.py`.

-If you'd like, I can add a small `images/output.png` placeholder image or create an `examples/` script that produces that image.